Welcome to Hypnotic Impact – Hypnotherapy & Perth Psychology!

-We’re a Perth- and Fremantle- based mental health provider that specialises in hypnotherapy.
-Jorg Thonnissen Psychologist and Hypnotherapist (Hypnotherapy North Perth) and Barbara Saba Counselor and Hypnotherapist (Hypnotherapy Fremantle) have combined forces to implement the most modern and progressive hypnotherapy-based behavioural interventions available today.
+We are a Perth and Fremantle based mental health provider that specialises in hypnotherapy & psychology.
+Jorg Thonnissen Perth Psychologist and Hypnotherapist (Hypnotherapy North Perth) and Barbara Saba Counselor and Hypnotherapist (Hypnotherapy Fremantle) have combined forces to implement the most modern and progressive hypnotherapy-based behavioural interventions available today.
 Our clients have found effective and dramatic change in their lives to be a real possibility using hypnotherapy as a treatment option.

 How can Hypnotherapy Help?

 Modern hypnotherapy provides solutions for a wide range of common life-adjustment issues.
 Whether you want to overcome general anxiety, low self-esteem, depression, weight issues, performance problems or a lack of motivation there’s a good chance hypnotherapy can help.
 Hypnotherapy is also effective in addressing some more serious issues, including phobias and psychosomatic problems such as psychogenic pain.
 We have a shared vision of facilitating substantive, sustainable and life-affirming changes for our clients with a range of both common and uncommon complaints.

 Our approach to hypnotherapy aims to align subconscious thinking with conscious thinking, eliminating internal mental conflicts that may lie at the heart of undesired behaviours.
 Whilst we practice a sound implementation of hypnosis as taught by the “old masters” of the art, we also integrate a modern, effective and unique methodology known as 5-PATH ®.
 Developed by the highly esteemed psychotherapist Cal Banyan, 5-PATH ® combines a variety of modern techniques chosen for their lasting effect on individuals that have undergone treatment.